-On PDS models, if the direction selector is shifted before the vehicle comes to a complete stop, a warning beeper will activate.
+If the direction selector is shifted before the vehicle comes to a complete stop, a warning beeper will activate.

-Located on the seat support panel, this switch permits the selection of either 'F' (forward), 'R' (reverse) or neutral (the position between forward and reverse).
-Vehicle should be left in neutral with park brake applied/locked when unattended (Ref Fig. 5 on page 3).
+Located on the dash panel, this switch permits the selection of either 'F' (forward), 'R' (reverse) or neutral (the position between forward and reverse).
+Vehicle should be left in neutral with park brake applied/locked when unattended (Ref Fig. 6 on page 3)